-In this work, we propose a shift in perspective.
+A compositional model can instead be defined implicitly, as the minimiser of a task-specific objective, such as \( \Psi(x) = \lambda_\text{real} \ell_\text{real}(x) + \lambda_\text{align} \ell_\text{align}(x), \) where $\ell_\text{real}$ measures realism and $\ell_\text{align}$ measures consistency to the text prompt.
+The aim here is for a composition whose samples minimise the expected value of $\Psi$.
+Importantly, such a minimisation does not necessarily correspond to any simple algebraic composition of the underlying marginals.
+As a matter of fact, we propose a shift in perspective.
 In particular, we cast compositional generation as a cooperative \emph{Stochastic Optimal Control} (SOC) problem, in which the reverse-time dynamics of multiple diffusion models are jointly steered toward a task-defined objective.
 We model pre-trained diffusion models as independent agents, and define the generated object as the aggregation of their interacting trajectories.
 By treating the composition as a control problem we can optimise for complex objectives defined by loss functions without requiring explicit knowledge of the form of the resulting composite density.

-We make the following contributions: \begin{enumerate}[nosep,leftmargin=0.5cm] \item We introduce a \emph{cooperative multi-agent framework} for compositional generation that casts inference with multiple pre-trained diffusion models as an SOC problem. \item We propose a \emph{coordinate-wise optimisation scheme} based on iterative diffusion optimisation that enables multi-agent control. \end{enumerate} We demonstrate the effectiveness of the proposed framework with initial experiments on MNIST.
+We make the following contributions: \begin{enumerate}[nosep,leftmargin=0.5cm] \item We introduce a \emph{cooperative multi-agent framework} for compositional generation that casts inference with multiple pre-trained diffusion models as an SOC problem. \item We propose a \emph{control-wise optimisation scheme} based on iterative diffusion optimisation that enables multi-agent control. \end{enumerate} We demonstrate the effectiveness of the proposed framework with initial experiments on MNIST.